collectiveaccess/ProvidenceDocs/_source/providence/user/dataModelling/metadata/AttributeTypeSettings.rst

 Attribute settings: Places
 ----------------------------

-Accepts references to placew records defined in the system.
+Accepts references to place records defined in the system.

 .. csv-table::
    :widths: auto